google/semantic-locators/docs/tutorial.md

 ## Chrome Extension

-The easiest way to create Semantic Locators is to auto-generate them with a [Chrome Extension](https://chrome.google.com/webstore/detail/semantic-locators/cgjejnjgdbcogfgamjebgceckcmfcmji).
+The **easiest way** to create Semantic Locators is to auto-generate them with a [Chrome Extension](https://chrome.google.com/webstore/detail/semantic-locators/cgjejnjgdbcogfgamjebgceckcmfcmji).

+The rest of this document describes manually writing Semantic Locators if the Chrome Extension doesn't work for you.

 ## Chrome Developer Console